empathyco/x/packages/x-adapter/README.md

 #### Basic adapter implementation

 In this example we have a simple request mapper that will add a `q` parameter to the endpoint's url to perform the request.
-If you check the function call above, you will see the query parameter passed.
+If you check the function call below, you will see the query parameter passed.

 ###### Types definition